yguitton/training-material/topics/galaxy-interface/tutorials/workflow-fairification/tutorial.md

 - **Accessible**: Stored in a way that allows them to be retrieved by those who need them.
 - **Interoperable**: Usable across different systems and platforms without extensive adaptation.
 - **Reusable**: Well-documented and clearly licensed to enable reuse in different contexts.
+> <comment-title></comment-title>
+> You can learn more about FAIR Data, Workflows, and Research in our [dedicated topic with numerous tutorials]({% link topics/fair/index.md %})
+{: .comment}
 Applying these principles to workflows is equally important for good data management:

 - **Enhanced Discoverability**: Well-annotated and documented workflows are easier to find, making them more likely to be used and cited.
 - **Improved Reproducibility**: Standardized and tested workflows ensure that analyses can be reproduced, validating research findings.
 - **Community Collaboration**: Sharing workflows through centralized registries fosters collaboration and innovation within the bioinformatics community.
-- **Sustainability**: Regular updates and versioning ensure that workflows remain compatible with the latest tools and Galaxy releases, extending their lifespan and utility.
+- **Sustainability**: Regular updates and versioning ensure that workflows remain compatible with the latest tools, extending their lifespan and utility.

 While making a workflow FAIR might seem complicated ({% cite wilkinson2025applying %}, {% cite goble2020fair %}), publications like "Ten quick tips for building FAIR workflows" ({% cite de2023ten %}) provide practical guidelines to simplify the process: